CinnamonBagels/sdfpjuly/README.md

 interpret Add (Lit 1) (Lit 1) -> 2
 ```
-3. Write a pretty-printer for your new ADT so that people can actually understand it.
+3. Write a pretty-printer for your new ADT so that people can see the underlying expression.
 Surround each Expr in parentheses
 ```
 function pretty(adt) -> String